yaroslaff/SashimiDB/README.md

 ~~~
 Authorization: Bearer mytoken
 ~~~
-Tokens must be listed either inside 'tokens' section either from root of file or for specific dataset:

 **IMPORTANT WARNING**: Write operations MUST NOT be used from public web applications, because token is private and must not exists on client-side.
-Use DELETE/UPDATE only from your servers to update database, e.g. to set "onstock=False" when item is sold out.
+Use DELETE/UPDATE only from your backend servers to update exact datasets, e.g. to set "onstock=False" when item is sold out.
 If you need write operations from public web app - probably Exact is not good for your project (or any user would be able to delete all records in dataset).

 ### DELETE records
 ~~~